Skip to main content

 • “The premise is hilarious, and seeing all of the zombies and skeletons shimmy and dance around to the beat still makes me laugh.”

 • “You need a sense of rhythm before playing it, or you can develop it while you play, but it won't be funny since this game requires more than just rhythm (lots of patience, for example).
-The only problem I can find are the clumsy controls, especially because you use the same four buttons for a lot of actions like using items, throwing weapons, or casting spells.”
+The only problem I can find are the clumsy controls (and the weirdness that can result from the reassignment of these), especially because you use the same four buttons for a lot of actions like using items, throwing weapons, or casting spells.”

 • grinding

-The grinding aspect of the game is a mixed bag, with many players finding it tedious and repetitive, particularly when it comes to memorizing enemy patterns and backtracking through levels.
-While some appreciate the challenge and addictive nature of the gameplay, others feel that the high difficulty and reliance on grinding for upgrades detracts from the overall experience, making it feel like an artificial padding rather than a rewarding progression.
-Ultimately, the enjoyment of grinding seems to depend on individual player preferences, particularly regarding rhythm-based mechanics and the balance between challenge and fun.
+The grinding aspect of "Crypt of the Necrodancer" is a mixed bag, with many players finding it tedious and repetitive, particularly when it comes to memorizing enemy patterns and backtracking through levels.
+While some appreciate the challenge and the rhythm-based mechanics, others feel that the grinding serves as an artificial barrier to progression, detracting from the overall enjoyment of the game.
+Ultimately, the experience can vary significantly depending on individual preferences for difficulty and gameplay style.

 • “You'll need a second life for grinding.”